-Multiple Time Frame Analysis - Multiple Time-frame Analysis
+Multiple Time-frame Analysis - Multiple Time-frame Analysis

-Multiple time frames analysis in forex equals using 2 chart time-frames to trade forex currencies - a shorter chart timeframe is used for trading & a longer chart timeframe is used to check the trend direction.
+Multiple time-frames analysis in forex equals using 2 chart time frames to trade forex currencies - a shorter chart time frame is used for trading & a longer chart time frame is used to check the trend direction.

-Examples of how each type of trader uses multiple Timeframes analysis strategy:
+Explanation examples of how each type of trader uses multiple Timeframes analysis strategy:

 Scalpers